Spotting and stopping power of attorney abuse and fraud

 How can you spot power of attorney fraud?

-- If you did not prepare the document, question who did and the purpose for which it’s being used.
-Where is the donor and can you contact him/her to get instructions directly?
+- If you didn’t prepare the document yourself, question who did and what it’s being used for.
+Where is the donor, and can you contact him/her to get instructions directly?

 - Examine the document closely.
 Are there restrictions?
 Has it been executed and witnessed properly?
 Is the attorney using the power in the appropriate way?

 - Are you examining an original or certified true copy of the document to ensure it has not been altered?